-This page is aimed at supporting children, young people and families who may be feeling anxious or worried about being off school.
+This page is aimed at supporting children, young people and families who may be feeling anxious or worried about being off school due to COVID-19.

 - Resources from the Education Psychology service on managing anxiety and looking after yourself

 - Resources to support learning at home

 FACE COVID - How to respond effectively to the coronavirus crisis

 The government has brought together a list of online educational resources to help children to learn at home.

 Support for children and young people

 Caring for very young children at home for extended periods can be puzzling for them and sometimes unsettling.
 As with older children, it is good to maintain some sort of routine to give security and purpose to the day (for you too!).
 Of course, each family situation will vary, but here is a suggested timetable to give you some ideas: